-Duty What this means Action By whom Risk assessment Assess the risk of children being drawn into terrorism Staff can demonstrate a general understanding of the risks affecting children and young people All staff have read "Keeping Children Safe in Education", September 2019.
+Duty What this means Action By whom Risk assessment Assess the risk of children being drawn into terrorism Staff can demonstrate a general understanding of the risks affecting children and young people All staff have read "Keeping Children Safe in Education", September 2023.
 The DSL has informed staff of their duties as set out in "The Prevent Duty" (DfE, June 2015).
 All staff DSL Staff can identify individual children who may be at risk of radicalisation and how to support them.
 The DSL has informed staff about signs and indicators of radicalisation.
-All staff have been trained in Prevent session by RBKC 30.1.18 Plan for staff to do in Autumn 2020 DSL There is a clear procedure in place for protecting children at risk of radicalisation.
+All staff have been trained in Prevent session online in 2020.
+To be updated in 2022/23.
+DSL There is a clear procedure in place for protecting children at risk of radicalisation.
 All staff have read the Safeguarding Policy, which includes information on Prevent All staff understand how to record and report concerns regarding risk of radicalisation.
 All staff All staff The school has identified the DSLs to act as the Prevent Leads.
 All staff know who the DSL is and that this person acts as a source of advice and support.
 All staff Prohibit extremist speakers and events in the school The school exercises "due diligence" in relation to requests from external speakers and organisations using school premises.
 Request an outline of what the speaker intends to cover and research the person/organisation to establish whether they have demonstrated extreme views/actions - complete Visiting Speaker Vetting Form in advance of visit, to be signed off by DSL Speaker completes Visiting Speaker Declaration Form and brings in photo ID, signed off by DSL and Human Resources & Compliance Manager Deny permission for people/organisations to use school premises if they have links to extreme groups or movements.
-Staff i/c the event Working in Partnership ' 1 The school is using existing local partnership arrangements in exercising its Prevent duty.
+Staff i/c the event Working in Partnership The school is using existing local partnership arrangements in exercising its Prevent duty.
 Staff record and report concerns in line with existing policies and procedures.
-All staff record and report concerns on the usual Child Protection Incident/ Welfare Concern Form All staff
+All staff record and report concerns on the usual Child Protection Incident/ Welfare Concern Form DSL communicates with Prevent Schools Officer and organises bi-annual Prevent training session for staff All staff